sophialatessa/FakeNewsDeepLearning/README.md

 # Running the code from scratch

-0. Pre-requisites: Tensorflow (tested in version 1.12.0rc0), Python3
+0. Pre-requisites: Python3 + packages: nltk, numpy, sklearn, Tensorflow (tested in version 1.12.0rc0)

 1. Download and ungzip GoogleNews-vectors-negative300.bin.gz.
 Save the uncompressed GoogleNews-vectors-negative300.bin in the root directory of the repository (same directory as train.py).
 You can get the file here: